ndsurgenor/moonshot-api/TESTING.md

 ## PEP8 Validator Testing

 All files have been passed through the [Code Institute PEP8 Linter](https://pep8ci.herokuapp.com/).
-The only warnings given were for the settings.py file which contains a small number of long lines (i.e. greater than 80 characters) under AUTH_PASSWORD_VALIDATORS; as this is code implemented by Django itself at setup, these lines will be left unchanged.
+The only warnings given were for the settings.py file which contains a small number of long lines (i.e. greater than 80 characters); as this is from code implemented by Django itself, these lines will be left unchanged.

 ## Bugs